geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Acknowledging human tendency to follow societal norms.
   - Realization of the underlying similarities between animals and humans.
 - The Personal Struggle
-  - Admitting to the author's personal inclination to follow norms.
+  - Admitting to John's personal inclination to follow norms.
   - Recognizing one's own mindless actions despite possessing deep thoughts.
-  - The author's fear of being led to a precipice by external forces.
+  - John's fear of being led to a precipice by external forces.
 - The Significance of the Lemming Myth
   - Emphasizing that the lemming myth survives for its relevance to human behavior.
   - Linking the myth to a deeper understanding of human nature.
   - The enduring nature of the myth as a means of self-reflection.
 - Absurdity of the Anthropocene and Conclusion
   - Penguins of Madagascar as a lighthearted approach to addressing Anthropocene issues.
-  - Affirming the author's provocative opinion on the movie's opening sequence.
+  - Affirming John's provocative opinion on the movie's opening sequence.

 ## Piggly Wiggly
 - Introduction and Background
-  - Introduction to the time period (1920) and the author's great-grandfather's occupation.
+  - Introduction to the time period (1920) and John's great-grandfather's occupation.
   - Description of traditional full-service grocery stores of the early 20th century.
   - Mention of the rise of self-service grocery stores and the impact of Clarence Saunders.
 - Clarence Saunders and Piggly Wiggly